seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 (image)

 The other small Phillips head is hidden behind the sliding lenses.
-If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.
-In earlier teardowns I tried to remove this screw before the IPD slider, which you can do, but I found it was easier to keep track of what I was doing if I didn't split the outer housing screws across two chunks of work.
+If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.\*

 Once all the screws are out, it's time to separate the outer housing from the front of the headset.

 Warning!
 The outer housing is connected to the front of the headset by several small ribbon cables.
 Don't rush this part.

-To initially separate the outer housing, bend the top middle up about 1/4" to allow the bracket that was holding the shoulder screw to clear the main board support.
+To initially separate the outer housing, bend the top middle of the housing up about 1/4" to allow the bracket that was holding the shoulder screw to clear the main board support.

 (image?)

-This should allow you to make a 1/4-1/2" gap between the front of the headset and the outer housing by pulling it straight away from the front of the headset.
+Pull the outer housing straight out from the front of the headset until you've got a 1/4-1/2" gap between the two.
+Don't pull it all the way!

 Then, slowly tilt the outer housing towards the right side until it's lying flat on the work surface.
 There are several ribbon cables that run along the right side and will keep the outer housing tethered to the front for the moment.
-I suggest you find something to lay on the now-flat headband to keep the outer housing from sliding around and endangering the cables.
+I suggest you find something to lay on the now-flat headband to keep the outer housing from falling over and twisting the cables.

 The small PCB on the right side that terminates the ribbon cables coming from the outer housing is the breakout board.
 The ribbon cables are held against it with a small metal brace.